lsst-tstn/tstn-024/index.rst

 SAL Scripts
 -----------

-`SAL Scripts`_ are the files which contain the logic and coordination of events and CSCs that get executed by the `ScriptQueue`_.
+`SAL Scripts`_ contain the logic and coordination of events and CSCs that get executed by the `ScriptQueue`_.
 It is not expected these will be modified during standard night-time operations.
-All `SAL Scripts`_ vary greatly in complexity of the operation being performed.
+`SAL Scripts`_ vary considerable in complexity depending upon the operations being performed.
 For example, a SAL script that performs a relatively fundamental task is `Enable MTCS <https://github.com/lsst-ts/ts_standardscripts/blob/develop/python/lsst/ts/standardscripts/maintel/enable_mtcs.py>`_ which brings all components of the TCS to the enabled state.
-The script is normally a launched using the default configuration which enables all components, however, the flexibility is present to only enable a subset if the observer chooses to do so.
+The script is normally launched using the default configuration, which enables all components.
+However, the flexibility is present to only enable a subset if the observer chooses to do so.
 A more complicated script, such as `Prepare for On-Sky <https://github.com/lsst-ts/ts_standardscripts/blob/develop/python/lsst/ts/standardscripts/auxtel/prepare_for_onsky.py>`_ performs a series of order-specific operations to bring the systems online, then open the dome and telescope safely.

 `SAL Scripts`_ obey strict formatting requirements and must contain specific information in order to be capable of execution.
-Although normally executed via `LOVE`_, it is also possible to execute these from a Jupyter Notebook or from the command line when required.
+Although normally executed via `LOVE`_, it is also possible to execute these from a Jupyter Notebook or directly from the command line, when desired.
 This functionality is particularly useful when actively developing or debugging a script.

 Regular operational scripts are separated into two distinct groups of `SAL Scripts`_: